 Implementation of a visual identity isn’t the only thing your website needs.
 It’s equally as important to provide users a great experience they will remember every time they see your brand logo.
 So think about the navigation, the copy, and the quality of the visuals.
 Those are some of the things that make a website great.

 Social media is where you can find the people you want to be your customers.
 Before you start the search, however, it’s important to prepare all the visuals of your brand identity.
 Everything from the profile photos and backgrounds on your social media profiles, to the content displaying branded imaging, need to be consistent within the boundaries of your business’s visual identity.

 Because social media is so widely used by all layers and demographics of a society, it’s really easy to find your target audience, or your customer base, on it.
 You might want to spend some time researching which networks are the most appealing to your audience, but once you figure that out, you can use everything from content to paid advertising to put your business’ branding in front of your target audience.

 Finally, you should also address the biggest asset your business has — you.
 It’s true that you can’t plan your visual identity in accordance with your brand’s, as that simply doesn’t make sense, but you can do a lot to help your business’ branding stand out and become more visible.
 To be able to do it, however, you also have to become more visible.

 You can use your personal branding to give your business a boost.
-So while you’re working on establishing your business’ brand, you should also do whatever you can to establish your own.
-Guest posting usually helps, as does visiting industry events, especially if you get to speak at them.
+So while you’re working on establishing your business’ brand, you should also do whatever you can establish your own.
+Guest posts usually help, as do visiting industry events, especially if you get to speak at them.
 And before you know it, everything associated with you professionally will get some of that limelight that’s shining on you.